Cardinals vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Marte has picked up a hit in five straight games.
-During his last five outings he is hitting .474 with two triples, two home runs, four walks and five RBI.
+- Marte brings a six-game streak with at least one hit into this contest.
+During his last 10 outings he is hitting .357 with three doubles, three triples, two home runs, five walks and 11 RBI.

 Marte Recent Games